oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

   - The connect string is  **jleoow_high**, where jleoow is your database name.
   - Hit the **Commit** button to save the modifications.

+- **Running on your personal Trial instance** ?
+Then you have [two more steps](LabGuide650BuildDocker_own1.md) to perform.

-- You are now ready to try out your Build Job in the next step!
+You are now ready to try out your Build Job in the next step!